 1. Loose Stones on the Surface

 Sometimes the stone aggregates may fail to bond with the resin material.
 That means you have a few loose stones on the surface of the driveway, which interferes with your driveway’s otherwise smooth finish.

 You can choose to ignore a few loose stones on the driveway, but they may develop into ugly patches.
-To solve this, you need to add more stones and resin on the patches to fill them.
+To solve this, a professional would need to remove the damaged areas and repair with stone and resin.

 Remember to use stones of the same colour when patching up your driveway.
 The driveway may look even more patchy if you use stones of different colours.
 So unless that’s what you’re going for, stick to the same colour stones when addressing this issue.